 “What is it about that place?” my wife asks.

 She means the Grand Canyon; she wants to know why I need to keep going back.
 Though if anyone knows, it would be her: we saw it together—my first time—nearly 35 years ago, in August.
 I had driven across country with a kidney stone, the tiniest sliver of calcium compounds, a miniscule collection of crystals, an implausible cause of blinding pain.
 The next night she’d have to call an ambulance to get me from our hotel to the hospital in Flagstaff.
 But that afternoon, far above the turbid Colorado River—I would have been envious, if I had known how effortlessly its flow moves house-sized boulders—I walked along, both hands pressed against my abdomen, focused narrowly on my feet until she—my girlfriend, then—called out.
 I had wandered off the path.
 My right foot stopped inches from the rim.

-Prompt 6 from Francesca Abbate
+Prompt 6 l prose poems by Francesca Abbate

 Montaigne begins his essay “On Liars” with a critique of his own memory: “I can hardly,” he claims, “find a trace of it in myself.”
 On today’s late afternoon walk by the river, Not Baby watches as, in the just lifting fog of another mild winter day, the antenna-masted paperboard factory turns into an antique vessel and sets sail.

 Because of the warmth and lack of snow, biologists have counted fewer bald eagles this year at the confluence just west, though there have been some sightings on smaller tributaries as they scavenge carcasses in farm fields.